Updated March 31, 2017

 Your doctor should include in his or treatment notes what your panic attacks are like, how long they last, how frequently they occur, and what brings them on, if anything.
 Most importantly, your doctor should describe how they limit you from doing things at home, at work, or socially.
 Also in your medical record should be a list of any medications you have tried or are taking, and how they affect your panic disorder.

-If you don't meet the SSA's formal requirements (above) for an anxiety disorder to qualify for disability benefits -- say you don't have panic attacks once a week -- you might still be able to get disability benefits if your panic disorder severely limits the types of jobs you can do.
+If you don't meet the SSA's formal requirements (above) for an anxiety disorder to qualify for disability benefits, you might still be able to get disability benefits if your panic disorder severely limits the types of jobs you can do.
 For more information on this alternative way to get benefits, called a "medical-vocational allowance," see our article on medical-vocational allowances for mental disorders.